2014 pro-Russian unrest in Ukraine: Russian defectors to Ukraine

-On 19 July, Ilya Bogdanov, a former Russian FSB lieutenant in Vladivostok, defected to Ukraine claiming that he could not longer stand the lies used by Russia to stimulate the situation in Eastern Ukraine and Dagestan, where he served earlier.
-On 24 July, Russian army serviceman Andrej Balabanov asked for political asylum in Ukraine stating "I finally took a decision not to take part in this war and sided with Ukraine.
-This is my protest against Russia's political leaders".
-Balabanov claimed his unit had sent "military intelligence, GRU, experts and Chechens" into Ukraine to help the separatists.
-He went on to claim his unit had been "continuously brainwashed into believing they would be sent to Ukraine to save their Russian-speaking brothers".
+On 19 July, Ilya Bogdanov, a former Russian FSB lieutenant in Vladivostok, defected to Ukraine, claiming that he could no longer stand the lies used by Russia to stimulate the situation in Eastern Ukraine and Dagestan, where he served earlier.
+On 24 July, Russian army serviceman Andrej Balabanov asked for political asylum in Ukraine, stating, "I finally took a decision not to take part in this war and sided with Ukraine.
+This is my protest against Russia's political leaders."
+Balabanov claimed his unit had sent "military intelligence, GRU, experts, and Chechens" into Ukraine to help the separatists.
+He went on to claim his unit had been "continuously brainwashed into believing they would be sent to Ukraine to save their Russian-speaking brothers."